Dan Palami

-Dan Stephen Castillo Palami (born June 9, 1970) is the general manager of the Philippine men's national football team since 2009.
-He is credited for his contributions to the revival of football in the Philippines due to the national team's performance at the 2010 AFF Suzuki Cup.
+Dan Stephen Castillo Palami (born June 9, 1970) is a Filipino business and sports executive.
+He was the general manager of the Philippine men's national football team from 2009 to 2024.
+He is credited for his contributions to the revival of football in the Philippines due to the national team's performance at the 2010 AFF Championship.

 Early life and education

 Dan Palami was born in Tacloban on June 9, 1970.

 He studied at the University of the Philippines and pursued a degree in accountancy.
 Palami became a certified public accountant.
 He also studied law at the same university but stopped his studies during his fourth year to establish a railway company.